What Is 20 Pay Life Insurance? Definition, Pros & Cons

 Who Needs 20 Pay Life Insurance?

-Wondering if 20 pay life insurance fits your financial situation?
-This coverage suits people with high current income who want coverage without future premium obligations.
-Here's how to determine if it's right for you
+20 pay life insurance works best for people with high current income who want coverage without ongoing premium obligations in retirement.

 High-income earners are the ideal demographic.
 A 35-year-old professional who can afford the high premiums but wants coverage paid off by age 55 when retirement planning intensifies.
 The high premium fits in their budget now, and they value the freedom from insurance bills later.